 Sticky Password has got all the usual features like autofill, cross-platform sync, and identity storage but the app offers much more than that.
 One impressive feature is provided by the app is cross-WiFi syncing.

 Through this feature, the app syncs your passwords across all your devices connected to the same network.
-This eliminates the need to access cloud and hence, chances of interception are eliminated.
+This eliminates the need to access the cloud and hence, chances of interception are eliminated.

 - Strong password generator